electrikmilk/polaris/README.md

 })
 ```

-Text, images, and shapes can be added to the canvas and continuously rendered by using or extending a class for each
+Text, images, and shapes can be added to the canvas renderer for the scene and continuously rendered.
+We can extend classes for each
-object.
-We then append this object to a renderer object that is provided to the scene.
+object to make unique objects like the player character, enemies, etc. We then append this object to a renderer object provided to the scene to draw it.

 We can then change their appearance or behavior using properties and methods.
 These properties and methods can be
-triggered or change their state based on keyboard input and a mouse input abstraction that determines which object the
-user is clicking, hovering, etc. on.
+triggered or change their state based on keyboard input and a mouse input abstraction that determines which object the user is clicking, hovering, etc.

 ```javascript
 class RedBox extends CanvasBox {